Woman denies money laundering as part of Rotorua drug ring

 A woman has denied laundering large amounts of cash over nearly four years derived from an alleged major methamphetamine drug ring in Rotorua and Auckland.

-The woman, Paula Aroha Tuleafoa, 44, from Auckland, appeared in the Rotorua District Court today and pleaded not guilty to two charges of depositing cash derived from proceeds of a serious offence.
+The woman, Paula Aroha Toleafoa, 44, from Auckland, appeared in the Rotorua District Court today and pleaded not guilty to two charges of depositing cash derived from proceeds of a serious offence.

 She had interim name suppression following her first appearance last month, which lapsed today.
 The charges relate to alleged offending between April 2015 and December 2018 in Rotorua and elsewhere in New Zealand.